Paired Threshold Graphs: A Polynomial-time Algorithm for Identifying PT Graphs

-Recall the definition of the preorder $\prel$ on $\C_l$ given in (\ref{hoof}).
-We must show that $\prel$ is a total preorder on each $\ell$.
-Let $i, j \in \prel$ and suppose to the contrary that $i, j$ are incomparable in $\prel$.
-There are four possibilities (in fact, only two possibilities, up to symmetry), each of which we may eliminate.
+Finally, we verify Condition~(iii) of Theorem~\ref{maint}.
+We must show that $\prel$ is a total preorder on each $l$.
+Let $i, j \in \C_l$ and suppose to the contrary that $i, j$ are incomparable in $\prel$.
+There are four possibilities (in fact, only two possibilities, up to symmetry), each of which may be eliminated as follows.

-{\bf{Case 1:}} One has $\n(i) \cap \C_{l-1} \not\subset \n (j)$ and $\n (j) \cap \C_{l-1} \not\subset \n (i)$.
+{\bf{Case 1:}} One has $\n(i) \cap \C_{l-1} \not\subseteq \n (j) \cap \C_{l-1}$ and $\n (j) \cap \C_{l-1} \not\subseteq \n (i) \cap \C_{l-1}$.
 In this case, there exist $i', j' \in \C_{l-1} $ with $i' \in \n (i) \backslash \n (j)$ and $j' \in \n (j) \backslash \n (i)$.
 If $l > 1$, then since $\C_{l-1}$ and $\C_{l}$ are cliques, this implies that $ii'j'j$ induces a $C_4$ in $G$, contradicting the assumption that $G$ is chordal.
-If $l = 1$, then this implies $i'$ and $j'$ are vertices of $V_T$ that are incomparable in the vicinal preorder, contradicting the assumption that $(V_T, V_U)$ is $p$-admissible.
+If $l = 1$, then this implies $i'$ and $j'$ are vertices of $V_T$ that are incomparable in the vicinal preorder, contradicting the assumption that $(V_T, V_U)$ is admissible.

-{\bf{Case 2}}: One has $\n (i) \cap \C_{l+1} \not\subset \n(j)$ and $\n (j) \cap \C_{l+1} \not\subset \n (i)$.
+{\bf{Case 2}}: One has $\n (i) \cap \C_{l+1} \not\subseteq \n(j) \cap \C_{l+1}$ and $\n (j) \cap \C_{l+1} \not\subseteq \n (i) \cap \C_{l+1}$.
 By symmetry, this is covered by Case 1.